Lagrange Multipliers and Duality with Applications to Constrained Support Vector Machine: The Support Vector Machine Problem and Its Extensions

 In addition, we have $\Vert \hat{w} \Vert^2 = \Vert w \Vert^2 + \gamma^2b^2$.
 Thus, if $b \in [l_b, u_b]$, then

 which completes the proof. \end{proof}

 In this section, we consider the {\em constrained SVM} given by

 where $\Theta$ is a nonempty closed convex set in $\mathcal H$.
+For the hard-margin constrained SVM problem, we assume $\Theta$ has a non-empty intersection with the set of points satisfying the inequality constraints in~\eqref{SVMP1}; this assumption may be dropped in the next subsection when we turn to the soft-margin constrained SVM model.
 As mentioned earlier, this new model not only captures the optional projection step in the \emph{Pegasos} \cite{Pegasos}, but also provides greater control over the weight vector $w$.

-To continue, we apply the Lagrangian duality from Subsection \ref{sec:Lag_duality_for_cvx} to study the constrained SVM \eqref{SVMP1}.
+To continue, we apply Lagrangian duality from Subsection \ref{sec:Lag_duality_for_cvx} to study the constrained SVM \eqref{SVMP1}.
 The Lagrange function is given by

 The Lagrange dual function is

 Solving the optimality condition of this problem

 we obtain (see \cite[Proposition 1.69]{bmn} which holds in Hilbert spaces)